 - If you do not pay the outstanding amount within 15 days after the NAT gateway is suspended, the NAT gateway is automatically deleted.
 An email is sent to you one day before the NAT gateway is deleted.
 After the NAT gateway is deleted, the configurations and data of the NAT gateway are deleted and cannot be recovered.

-- If you top up the account within 15 days after the payment becomes overdue, your service is not suspended.
+- If you recharge your account within 15 days after the payment becomes overdue, your service is not suspended.

-- If you top up the account within 30 days after the payment becomes overdue, the system automatically pays the outstanding amount.
+- If you recharge your account within 30 days after the payment becomes overdue, the system automatically pays the outstanding amount.
 After the system pays the outstanding amount, the NAT gateway immediately starts to provide services.